koenvdheuvel/yahoo-auction-alert-discord-bot/README.md

-# Yahoo Auction and Mercari Discord Bot
+# Yahoo Auction, Mercari, Surugaya Discord Bot

-This project is a Discord bot designed to find newly posted articles on Yahoo Auction and Mercari and alert the user on a Discord server.
-The bot employs an unofficial Google Translator API to translate the article names from Japanese, which can occasionally result in instability.
+This project is a Discord bot designed to find second hand items on Yahoo Auction, Mercari and Surugaya and alert the user on a Discord server.

+It's a rewrite from the original code by vlourme which you can find here https://github.com/vlourme/yahoo-auction-alert-discord-bot

+Currently this bot is very opinionated to my needs, but I'm planning to make it more configurable in the future.

 ## Installation